Blog

 About Me

-Writing a novel is a strange thing to do, for a person usually so gregarious, it is a lonely occupation.
-To lock yourself away in an attic office for months on end, tapping away at a keyboard, with only the radio for company.
+Writing a novel is a strange thing to do, and for someone usually so gregarious, it is a lonely occupation.
+To lock yourself away for months on end, tapping away at a keyboard, with only the radio for company.
 So why do I do it?

-The story of Martha of Bethany is so compelling that I wanted to share it with others.
-Leaving Bethany is based upon the Biblical accounts, interwoven with church tradition and a good dollop of my imagination.
-The story of Martha started as a short story, then a novella, before finally ending up as a full-length novel.
-I am currently working on a sequel which will catch up with Martha, five years after the end of Leaving Bethany.
+The story of Martha of Bethany is so compelling that I want to share it with others.
+My Leaving Bethany series is based on Biblical accounts, interwoven with church tradition and a good dollop of my imagination.
+The story of Martha started as a short story, then a novella, before becoming a full-length novel.
+And finally a trilogy.
+I am currently working on the third and final novel in the series.

 I am currently working on a sequel which will catch up with Martha five years after the end of Leaving Bethany.